cosmanatlol/DSC180a_Project/README.md

 # DSC180a_Project
 This is the accompanying code regarding the analysis of the Electric Vehicle sector.
-It includes a Jupyter notebook showing preprocessing and all tools used in the analysis.
+It includes Jupyter notebooks showing preprocessing and all tools used in the analysis.
 ## How To Use
-To create environment download conda and run conda env create -f environment.yml.
+To create environment download conda and run "conda env create -f environment.yml".
 Then go through the analysis of each tool found as an ipynb in each folder.
 Chronos and TTM require a seperate pip install which can be found in their respective notebooks.
+Chronos and folder includes time series analysis predictions using each of their respective models and comparing with LTSM and ETS.
+Technical Analysis folder includes analysis on the data set, explanation of technical indicators, and a sample portfolio simulation using tree boosting methods and the technical indicators.
+Lastly portfolio includes a sample portfolio using mean and covariance matrix to generate and also evasive detection in earning reports.